Electrochemical Analysis of Acetaminophen in Pain Relief Medication

 - The electrode pattern also includes a counter electrode (large, black U-shaped electrode) and a silver/silver chloride reference electrode (a small grey dot located slightly off-center).

 - Fasten the compact voltammetry cell cap to the glass vial that contains the blank standard solution.
 Carefully mount one carbon SPE onto the hand-grip.
-Put a spacer on the back side of the SPE, and use the spacer to secure proper electrical contact between the SPE and the pins in the blue electrode connector (see Figure 5).
+Put one to two spacers on the back side of the SPE, and use the spacers to secure proper electrical contact between the SPE and the pins in the blue electrode connector (see Figure 5).

 - Refer to Figure 5 for the following instructions: insert the cell grip mount (b), loaded with the SPE (c), into the cap (e),which is screwed onto the scintillation vial (d), and connect the USB-style cell cable (a) to the USB-style port on the left side of the cell grip mount.